opencog/atomese-simd/Design-A.md

   well for many I/O tasks: open/close to manage the channel, and read/write to use it.
 But the OpenCL interfaces do not map cleanly to open/close/read/write.
 They use a more complex structure.

+  Update (August 2025): the new idea behind `ObjectNode` is that such atoms can respond to arbitrary messages.
+This has now been implemented in https://github.com/opencog/sensory and seems to work reasonably well.

 The abstraction I'm getting is this: open near point, open far point, select far-point message recipient, send message.
 That mapping would